Supermarine Swift: Operational history

 In early February 1955, it was rumoured that the Swift had failed its final evaluation by the RAF Central Fighter Establishment, and that the type was likely to be restricted to aerial reconnaissance or to ground attack roles.
 On 2 March 1955, Minister of Supply Selwyn Lloyd acknowledged that development of the Swift had cost £20 million prior to the scrapping of the fighter variants.
 According to Wood, the Swift had become a national scandal by early 1955, which not only tarnished the aircraft, but also the RAF and the British aircraft industry, with the public and the government generally becoming more averse to other aircraft projects.

 The FR.5 was the last Swift variant to enter service with the RAF and was eventually replaced by the Hunter FR.10, with the FR.5 leaving RAF service entirely in 1961.
 The Swift FR.
 5 had been deemed suitable for its role and was based with two squadrons that were assigned to RAF Germany.
 The Swift never saw combat action with the RAF, but it did break a number of speed records in its time.
-In Libya, on 26 September 1953, an F.4 (WK198) piloted by Commander Mike Lithgow broke the world absolute speed record, reaching a speed of 737.7 mph (1,187 km/h), though it was broken just eight days later by the Douglas Skyray, a United States Navy (USN) fighter.
+In Libya, on 26 September 1953, an F.4 (WK198) piloted by Mike Lithgow broke the world absolute speed record, reaching a speed of 735.7 mph (1,187 km/h), It was broken again eight days later by the Douglas Skyray, a United States Navy (USN) fighter.
 The Swift has the distinction of being the last British production aircraft to hold the record (the Fairey Delta 2 was experimental).
 Fewer than two hundred Swifts were built from an order of 497.
-A number of Swift airframes were taken to Australia for Operation Buffalo in 1956, being placed at various distances from a detonating atomic bomb.
+A number of Swift airframes were taken to Australia for Operation Buffalo in 1956.
+They were placed at various distances from a detonating atomic bomb to assess the effects of nuclear weapons on aircraft structures.